jdbctemplatemapper/jdbctemplatemapper/README.md

  @Id(type=IdType.AUTO_INCREMENT)
  private Integer productId;
  ...
-  private LocalDateTime createdOn; // type has to be LocalDateTime private String createdBy;        // type should match return value of implementation of IRecordOperatorResolver.
+  private LocalDateTime createdOn; // type should be LocalDateTime private String createdBy;        // type should match return value of implementation of IRecordOperatorResolver.

   private LocalDateTime updatedOn; // type should be LocalDateTime